fujaba/fulibScenarios/docs/language/basics.md

 ```

 ## Comments

+Comments allow you to put additional information in a scenario without affecting its semantics.
+There are multiple different comment syntaxes available.

+### Blockquote Comments

 Quoted content, i.e. everything after `>` up to the end of a line, becomes a Java comment.